-Financing Turnkey Rental Properties With Cash
+1. Financing Turnkey Rental Properties With Cash

-Financing Turnkey Rental Properties With Loan
+2. Financing Turnkey Rental Properties With Loan

 Some of the most important factors are:

-Credit score (defines your credit rating)
+- Credit score (defines your credit rating)

-Applicant must have a SSN
+- Applicant must have an SSN

-Solid work history
+- Solid work history

 Importance of Loan-to-Value Ratio For Financing Turnkey Rental Properties

 Your loan-to-value ratio (LTV) indicates how much you will owe on the property after your down payment.
-The higher your down payment means lower your loan value and a lower LTV as well.
+The higher your down payment means to lower your loan value and a lower LTV as well.
 If your down payment is lower than 20%, your loan-to-value ratio for conventional financing will be higher than 80%, and your lender may require you to pay private mortgage insurance.